react-loadable/revised/README.md

 There are several bugs in the original `react-loadable` package.
 The author abandoned it a long time ago.
 This is a revised and actively maintained version of the original `react-loadable` package.

+# Why use this?

+The code base is very clean and simple.
+Less code means less maintenance cost (hence, maybe less bugs?)

+There are only 4 files in the package:
+- The babel plugin: ~100 lines.
+- The webpack plugin: ~150 lines.
+- The main loadable component: ~200 lines.
+- The library: ~100 lines.

 # How

 The library exports the following APIs: